colorfulshark/docker-buildenv/README.md

 Then modify the project file.

-- docker_image: the docker image name or ID
+- image: the docker image name or ID
-- target: container name, this script will only start up one container for a project
+- name: container name, this script will only start up one container for a project
 - workspace: the directory of your workspace in host
-- volume: volume configuration while starting container
+- volume: volumes which will be mount into container
+- extra_option: additional options for docker run command
-- init_project_env: this function will be called after container has been started
+- init_project: this function will be called after container has been started

 Finally, you just need to execute following command to start the container: